 - Small modules in a learning path keep learners engaged and interested in learning.

-- IT admins enroll a significant amount of learners at the same time and leaving the rest to learners’ preferences.
+- IT admins enroll a significant amount of learners at the same time and leave the rest to learners’ preferences.
 Learners upon completing a course automatically enroll in the next, independent of the admin’s intervention.

 - Learning paths nurture learners’ learning and help them stay longer with the organization.